nlqanh524/Hackintosh-Asus-TM420UA/README.md

 ## Recommendation
 - You should use [Smokeless_UMAF](https://github.com/DavidS95/Smokeless_UMAF) to increase VRAM size to 1GB (minimum), by default VRAM is set to 512MB, which will freeze the system when run some apps like Spotify or Discord.
 Create a boot USB by following the guide in [Smokeless_UMAF](https://github.com/DavidS95/Smokeless_UMAF) then choose Device Manager, AMD CBS, NBIO Common Options, GFX Configuration then set iGPU Configuration to UMA_SPECIFIED, an option named UMA Frame Buffer Size will appear, now you can set your VRAM size, which is 512MB by default

-## Known Issue
--  Airdrop and Handoff is not working (Intel Wifi)
--  Sleep is not working
--  Keyboard backlight is not working
--  macOS may freeze randomly

 ## Credit
 -  [qhuyduong](https://github.com/qhuyduong) for [AMD Microphone](https://github.com/qhuyduong/AMDMicrophone)